 At the time I met Henk Keller, a chemist who had graduated a few years earlier and who was now working at the department of Computer Science.
 Years later he would play a role in the release of Algol 68 Genie under open source license.

 My main research subject concerned computational chemistry.
-Therefore, most code I wrote in Nijmegen, was in FORTRAN 77.
+Therefore, most code I wrote in Nijmegen, was in Fortran 77.
 For some time I ranked among the "heavy users" of the university's computer center, which I thought was kind of cool.
-Even in FORTRAN programming, the structured approach taught by Computer Science proved valuable.
-Whenever there was no supervisor insisting on FORTRAN being used, I wrote my programs in Algol 68.
+Even in Fortran programming, the structured approach taught by Computer Science proved valuable.
+Whenever there was no supervisor insisting on Fortran being used, I wrote my programs in Algol 68.

 Allow me a digression to tell an anecdote.
 At the end of the 1980's hundreds of mainframes around the world were connected through the BITNET network.
 We used it to transfer files, but through the network we also had e-mail and could chat using Bitnet Relay which was an instant messaging system.
 We even had «relay parties» to bring together chat-friends from nearby countries.
 This was a social network avant la lettre.
 Later some boffin at CERN started using infrastructure like BITNET to link information at different geographical locations, which became the mechanism behind the world wide web and so the internet was born.